rockettheme/docs/Docs/joomla/extensions/roknavmenu/setup.md

 Menu Item Options
 -----

 Individual menu items can be edited from **Admin -> Menu -> Menu Name -> Menu Item**.
-In the **Advanced Settings** area of the editing page, you will find a set of options each supported menu type.
+In the **Advanced Settings** area of the editing page, you will find a set of options for each supported menu type.
 Typically, this includes Dropdown and Splitmenu.
 Here, you can refine how a menu item appears in a RokNavMenu menu.

 ### Dropdown Menu Options

 ![][dropdown]

-The Dropdown Menu is an advanced CSS drive dropdown menu system.
+The Dropdown Menu is an advanced CSS driven dropdown menu system.
 It offers advanced structural features such as multiple columns, inline icons and text, inline modules and positions, custom column widths, item distribution and menu offset.
 All of these are configurable for each menu item.

 ![][menu1]